puma13992/digial-patient/README.md

 ### Audience

 For anyone who wants to have all their emergency data on one platform for potential doctors in case of an emergency.

+## User stories

+### First time user goals

+- As a first time user I can find information what the purpose of the website is.

+### Returning user goals

+- As a (returning) user I can register for an account so that I can login after registration.
+- As a returning user I can log in to my registered account.
+- As a returning user I can log out of my registered account.
+- As a returning user I can edit my personal data.
+- As a returning user I can edit, add and delete medication/diseases, doctors and contacts in my registered account.
+- As a returning user I can share a readable version of my account with potential doctors in case of an emergency.

+## Agile methodology

+The principles of agile methodology were utilized during the project.
+Github issues were used to create User Stories for the project.
+Each user story (including user acceptance criteria, tasks and story points) can be displayed on the board or in the issues.
+By assigning user stories to issues and taking advantage of the GitHub Kanban board functionality, the necessary goals and priorities throughout the project could be well defined.
+In addition, labels were used to further define the priority of each user story in the Kanban board.

+Through the use of the Kanban board in the projects view in Github, the project was divived into a few different sections:

+- Add-ons
+- To-do
+- In progress
+- Done

+Milestones were used to create sprints.
+There were 3 sprints each dated appropriately.
+User Stories were completed based on the current sprint in progress.
+Each sprint was completed on time.